 A preferred address becomes deprecated when its preferred lifetime expires.
 A deprecated address SHOULD continue to be used as a source address in existing communications, but SHOULD NOT be used in new communications if an alternate (non-deprecated) address is available and has sufficient scope.
-The IP layer MUST continue to accept datagrams destined to a deprecated address since a deprecated address is still a valid address for the interface.
-An implementation MAY prevent any new communication from using a deprecated address, but system management MUST have the ability to disable such a facility.
+IP and higher layers (e.g., TCP, UDP) MUST continue to accept datagrams destined to a deprecated address since a deprecated address is still a valid address for the interface.
+An implementation MAY prevent any new communication from using a deprecated address, but system management MUST have the ability to disable such a facility, and the facility MUST be disabled by default.